stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 3. `signal_foundation_plurality`

    * Definition: proportional to `DeltaS_plurality(m)` whenever the model mixes multiple foundational languages without clear separation.
-   * Intended use: encourage explicit signaling when crossing foundational boundaries.
+   * Intended use: encourage explicit signaling when crossing foundational boundaries and discourage unnecessary plurality.

 4. `signal_foundation_clarity`

    * Definition: a bonus signal that increases when the model clearly states which foundational assumptions its reasoning depends on.
-   * Intended use: make foundational commitments more transparent to users.
+   * Intended use: make foundational commitments more transparent to users and downstream systems.

 ### 7.2 Architectural patterns